islandora-interest-groups/Islandora-Documentation-Committee/README.md

 ## Meetings

-This interest group meets once a month on the second Wednesday.
+This committee meets once a month on the second Wednesday.
 * Convenor(s) will call meetings when needed and share meeting agendas on the Islandora community mailing list.
 * Meetings are held on Zoom.
-To join a meeting click the link in the meeting agenda (https://github.com/islandora-interest-groups/Islandora-Documentation-Interest-Group/tree/main/meetings).
+To join a meeting click the link in the meeting agenda (https://github.com/islandora-committee/Islandora-Documentation-Committee/tree/main/meetings).
 * A convenor will appoint a note taker for the meeting and meeting notes will be made available online after the meeting.
-* A convenor will submit occasional reports on interest group activities to the Islandora Coordinating Committee.
+* A convenor will submit occasional reports on committee activities to the Islandora Coordinating Committee.

-## Contact the group
+## Contact the committee

 * Email the Islandora community mailing list (islandora at googlegroups dot com) with [DIG] in the subject line
 * Reach out on the #documentation channel in the Islandora Slack space (https://www.islandora.ca/community)